 Active Ecosystem (SMF)

-Description: Screen based interactive art installation attached to a three-story elevator shaft.
+Screen based, interactive art installation, attached to a three-story elevator shaft.

-Location: Airport International Airport, Terminal B, Sacramento, CA
+- Location: Sacramento International Airport, Terminal B, Sacramento, CA

 Active Ecosystem (SMF) is an interactive art installation inspired by the cycles of growth, movement, and decay in the natural and agricultural environment of Sacramento.
 Located in the Sacramento International Airport’s new ticketing hall, the piece involves a series of 14 LCD screens mounted across the glass surface of a three-story elevator shaft.
 Animations controlled by the rise and fall of the elevator depict changes in different ecosystems, linking the human movement within the airport to the environment outside.